Driving in Spain

 If you have an EU licence you may use it to drive in Spain for as long as it is current although you may choose to exchange it for a Spanish licence.
 If you are resident in Spain and you lose your licence or it is stolen or defaced you need to get a renewal/replacement Spanish licence.
 You do not need to take a test.
 If the driving licence has an indefinite period of validity (no expiry date), or is valid more than 15 years for group 1 (AM, A1, A2, A, B and BE), or more than five years for group 2 (C1, C1E, C, CE, D1, D1E, D and DE), you must renew it two years after being granted residence in Spain.
 See: https://administracion.gob.es/pag_Home/en/Tu-espacio-europeo/derechos-obligaciones/ciudadanos/vehiculos/permiso-conduccion/validez-canje-reconocimiento.html#:~:text=The%20procedure%20is%20much%20simpler,been%20withdrawn%20for%20any%20reason.

-My licence is not an EU licence If your licence is not an EU licence - including those from the USA, Canada, Australia and the UK, you may legally drive in Spain with that licence for up to six months, so long as it is valid.
-Thereafter, you have to have acquired a new Spanish driving licence by taking the Spanish driving test (theory and practical) - unless there is an exchange agreement such as exists between Spain and some South American countries for example.
+My licence is not an EU licence If your licence is not an EU licence - including those from the USA, Canada and Australia you may legally drive in Spain with that licence for up to six months, so long as it is valid.
+Thereafter, you have to have acquired a new Spanish driving licence by taking the Spanish driving test (theory and practical) - unless there is an exchange agreement such as exists between Spain and some South American countries and (since March 16 2023) the UK:

 What if I want to buy, hire or borrow a car in Spain? - The driving licence requirement.